sidsenkumar11/riscv-rocket/README.md

 # Rocket Core on Zynq FPGAs

 Our team's project this semester was to work in a group of four on testing the Rocket Chip implementation on Zybo boards.
-The Rocket Chip repository claims to work out-of-the-box on the Zybo and various other FPGAs, but we wanted to see how vlaid this claim was and whether the Zybo supported different configurations of the Rocket Chip.
+The Rocket Chip repository claims to work out-of-the-box on the Zybo and various other FPGAs, but we wanted to see how valid this claim was and whether the Zybo supported different configurations of the Rocket Chip.
 Ultimately, we are looking to improve the performance of machine learning algorithms on the board by testing HW/SW modifications to improve their performance.

 This page documents the setup process for building Rocket Cores to work on Zynq FPGAs as well as some of the basic architectural components of a Rocket Core.
 The installation instructions were tested on a bento/ubuntu-16.04 Vagrant box with 2GB RAM and 2 cores, except where otherwise noted.
 A Vagrantfile with these configurations has been provided.